 Overall, what worries me the most is how little information is available regarding these ingredients.
 For example, Sodium Laureth Sulfate can be made from petroleum oil and Potassium Sorbate can damage DNA.
 A lot of the ingredients can be skin irritants.
 Even after hours of research, I am left confused and unsatisfied with the information I have gained.

 I know that I can dig deeper on each ingredient.
 I also know that I can find articles screaming from rooftops warning me to stay away and an equal number of articles telling me to not worry.
-But it’s a personal decision.
+It’s a personal decision.
 I want to use products that are nourishing for my skin, that don’t punish it for being dirty, but help it become cleaner and stronger.
 And with all the less complex options available in my local stores, I am comfortable walking away from my “Nature” scented hand soap.